CaoBittencourt/atlas-career-guide/src/mod/describe/README.md

 # `describe` submodule
-This module contains coefficients that can be calculated using a single skill set.
-They do not require comparison with any other metrics, but are, rather, *descriptive* and can, therefore, be thought of as "properties" of a skill set.
+This module contains coefficients that are calculated using a single skill set.
+They don't require comparison with any other metrics, but are, rather, *descriptive* and can, thus, be thought of as "properties" of a skill set.

 They are:
 - Generality: a skill set's generality determines whether one is a generalist or specialist.